microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 -Perf [all]: capture performance measurements such as timing and memory usage.
-Specifying "all" will output all measurements -Iterations : # times perf measurements will be run/averaged -Input <fully qualified path>: binds image or CSV to model -PerfOutput [<fully qualified path>]: csv file to write the perf results to -SavePerIterationPerf : save per iteration performance results to csv file -SaveTensorData <saveMode folderPath>: saveMode: save first iteration or all iteration output tensor results to csv file [First, All]
+Specifying "all" will output all measurements -Iterations : # times perf measurements will be run/averaged -Input <fully qualified path>: binds image or CSV to model -TopK <number>: print top <number> values in the result.
+Default to 1 -PerfOutput [<fully qualified path>]: csv file to write the perf results to -SavePerIterationPerf : save per iteration performance results to csv file -SaveTensorData <saveMode folderPath>: saveMode: save first iteration or all iteration output tensor results to csv file [First, All]